Contents

 Choosing a journal can also be based on a number of factors:

-- how competitive and selective a journal is
+• how competitive and selective the journal is

-- whether or not its open access/widely held by libraries around the world
+• whether the journal is widely held by libraries around the world

-- how long it takes the journal to makes decisions
+• how long it takes the journal to make decisions about publications

 If you’re a graduate student